rl4reasoning/rl-baselines/README.md

 ```

 ## Datasets
-This repo was created for the blog post: ["What to do when you have zero rewards during RL?"]((https://spiffy-airbus-472.notion.site/What-Can-You-Do-When-You-Have-Zero-Rewards-During-RL-260429bdb7308024b6bdd3ed4f64c15f))

 We provide data generation scripts for star-graph that was used in the above blogpost.
 However, one could add their own tasks as well.
 Have a look for [`tasks`](./tasks/) directory for inspiration.

 ### Star-graph dataset generation